woocommerce/woocommerce/packages/js/api/README.md

 ## Differences from @woocommerce/woocomerce-rest-api

-WooCommerce has two API clients in JavaScript for interacting with WooCommerce installation.
-This one, and [@woocommerce/woocomerce-rest-api](https://www.npmjs.com/package/@woocommerce/woocommerce-rest-api).
+WooCommerce has two API clients in JavaScript for interacting with a WooCommerce installation's RESTful API.
+This package, and the [@woocommerce/woocomerce-rest-api](https://www.npmjs.com/package/@woocommerce/woocommerce-rest-api) package.

 The main difference between them is the Repositories and the TypeScript definitions for the supported endpoints.
 When using Axios directly, as you can do with both libraries, you query the WooCommerce API in a raw object format, following the API documentation parameters.
 With Repositories, you have the parameters as properties of an object, so you have auto-complete and strict types, for instance.